zeno15/zeno/README.md

 # zeno
-Multi-purpose libraries for cross platform developement
+Multi-purpose libraries for cross platform development

+Requires OpenGL 3.3 or greater to work

-Need to link to glew and opengl for windows to work Need to link to freetype for fonts to work
+Need to link to GLEW and OpenGL for windows to work Need to link to Freetype for fonts to work